 Leaf

-Sampling Time: During fruit set.
+Sampling Time: At flowering.

-Plant Part Youngest mature leaf (blade & petiole).
+Plant Part Youngest mature compound leaf.

-Collect From:
+Collect From: 20 - 30 leaves.

 Quantity per Sample: 20 - 30 leaves.

 Recommended Tests: Basic Plant (BP), Molybdenum (Mo).

-Comments: To help diagnose an obvious problem, leaves showing the first signs of the distinctive symptoms should be collected as soon as abnormalities appear.
-If sampling outside the normal sampling time it is useful to take a second sample of similar, healthy leaves from nearby unaffected plants for analysis as a comparative standard.
+Comments: To help diagnose an obvious problem, leaves showing the first signs of the distinctive symptoms should b collected as soon as abnormalities appear.
+If sampling outside the normal sampling time it is useful to tak second sample of similar, healthy leaves from nearby unaffected plants for analysis as a comparative state ke a

 Soil

 Sampling Time: Prior to crop establishment.

-Core Depth 15cm
+Core Depth 15cm.

 Collect From: Randomly throughout the area to be planted.

 Quantity per Sample: 12 - 20 cores.

-Recommended Tests: Basic Soil (BS), Sulphur profile (S), Available Nitrogen (AN)
+Recommended Tests: Basic Soil (BS), Sulphur profile (S).

-Comments: If a problem is suspected during the growing season, then a sample should be taken from the rooting zone immediately adjacent to the plant.
-Collecting a second sample from an unaffected area may help identify the cause of the problem.
+Comments: If a problem is suspected during the growing season, then a sample should be taken from the rooting zon immediately adjacent to the plant.
+Collecting a second sample from an unaffected area may help identify cause of the problem.

+CROP GUIDE